-Democi racy 15 Your response 1 2 3 4 5 es should reflect the situation at the end of January 2017.
-Stateness Political Participation Rule of Law Stability of Democratic Institutions Political and Social Integration Market Economy 25 Your response 6 7 8 9 10 11 es should reflect the situation at the end of January 2017.
-Level of Socioeconomic Development Organization of the Market and Competition Currency and Price Stability Private Property Welfare Regime Economic Performance Sustainability Management (January 201 es should refer to the country's political leadership during the period under review 5 - January 2017).
-If there was substantial change of policy during this period that can already, please rate the political leadership as of January 2017.
+Democ racy 15 Your respons 1 2 3 4 5 es should reflect the situation at the end of January 2019.
+Stateness Political Participation Rule of Law Stability of Democratic Institutions Political and Social Integration Market Economy 25 Your respons 6 7 8 9 10 11 es should reflect the situation at the end of January 2019.
+Level of Socioeconomic Development Organization of the Market and Competition Monetary and Fiscal Stability Private Property Welfare Regime Economic Performance Sustainability Govern ance 37 (February 20 ses should refer to the country's political leadership during the period under review 17 - January 2019).
+If there was substantial change of policy during this period that can already, please rate the political leadership as of January 2019.
 Level of Difficulty Steering Capability Resource Efficiency Consensus-building International Cooperation